 - Moving forward with a formal complaint: Information collected in the formal report gives reasonable cause to believe a violation of the SGBM policy may have occurred and warrants further investigation.
 A full investigation will begin.

-The Title IX deputy coordinator or designee will determine the most effective method
+The Title IX Coordinator or designee will determine the most effective method of reviewing

-of reviewing the concerns raised by the reported sexual or gender-based misconduct.
+the concerns raised by the reported sexual or gender-based misconduct.
+In all cases,

-In all cases, the college will respond to the report in a prompt, impartial, procedurally
+the College will respond to the report in a prompt, impartial, procedurally fair,

-fair and effective manner.
-Upon receipt of a report, the college will strive to complete
+and effective manner.
+Upon receipt of a report, the College will strive to complete

 the investigation and adjudication processes (excluding appeal process) within sixty